Skip to main content

 Eligibility Requirements

-Applicants must be a junior or senior at the University of Houston during the Fall 2021 semester.
-Students graduating in December 2021 are welcome to apply.
+• Must be a junior or senior at the University of Houston during the semester of application.

 Ideal Candidates Possess